-Peels have been made use of by wealthy people for many years.
+Peels have been used for many years to help rejuvenate the skin.
 Even the ancient Egyptians kings and queens used these to get their skin looking younger again.

 If you have a chemical peel, you are going to feel a tingly sensation as the therapist puts the liquid carefully on your skin.
-The peel damages a few of the cells in the uppermost layers of your skin.
+The deeper peels like the TCA can be a bit uncomfortable The peel damages a few of the cells in the uppermost layers of your skin.
 If you happen to have a deeper peel more cells are removed.
 What then happens is usually that the skin regenerates and the old is replaced with a gorgeous new layer of skin in its place.
 Not only that, but you also experience fewer brown spots and reduced pigmentation.

-There are a few differing types of peels.
+There are differing types of peels.
 Glycolic acid is really a light peel and provides you with a mild effect by removing just the very topmost layer of skin cells.
-A good example of a glycolic peel would be the Dermapure Milk Peel (http://www NULL.dermaceutic NULL.com/peels-with-dermaceutic/gentle-peels NULL.htm).
-This is one of my favourite entry level peels, though I’m not sure why it’s called a milk peel, as there is no milk in it!
-Maybe it’s because it looks a bit milky.
+A good example of a glycolic peel would be the Dermapure Milk Peel.
+This is one of my favourite entry level peels.
+It contains a combination of glycolic acid (50%), lactic acid (dairy milk contains lactic acid, that’s why it’s called a Milk Peel) and salicylic acid.
 It gives a lovely refreshed glow to your skin to help you look radiant and refreshed.
-Stronger peel chemicals like TCA go deep-down within your skin and so you acquire a more obvious result.
-The trade-off is that you might need to take some time off work to have this type of peel.
+Stronger peel chemicals like TCA go deep-down within your skin and so you get a more obvious result.
+The trade-off is that you might need to take some time off work to have a TCA peel but with a milk peel there is usually no down-time, although very occasionally people can experience a few days of redness.

 – a pale, sallow expression